 My thoughts are with you as you go about your duties during this critical time.
 I am proud of you and proud to be an American, and in times like these, I miss my Seabee comrades.
 You are the only one that I have expressed these feelings to as I don’t think civilians would understand.
 Ok, I feel better now.

 God Bless you,

-I am ashamed to admit that when we sense everything is right with the world, we tend to become complacent and we forget the emotions, the deep pride and the patriotism that brought us here, and the myriad of reasons that we chose to wear a uniform.
+I am ashamed to admit that when we sense everything is right with the world, we become complacent and we forget the emotions, the deep pride, and the patriotism that brought us here, and the myriad of reasons that we chose to wear a uniform.
 When I joined the Navy, which will be 20 years ago in February, tears used to stream down my cheeks as I stood at attention, rendering my salute to our nation’s flag during colors.
 I don’t know when I stopped being affected in this manner, or if I even realized that I was no longer affected, but I realized it last Tuesday morning as I left the Command Center.
-I walked outside and into colors, I snapped to attention, stood tall, stood proud, saluted the flag that represents America and our freedom, and tears ran silently down my cheeks once again, as I remembered again why I had joined the U.S. Navy.
+I walked outside, and into colors, I snapped to attention, stood tall, stood proudly, saluted the flag that represents America and our freedom as tears ran silently down my cheeks once again, and I remembered once again why I had joined the U.S. Navy.

-Dad, in case you have not noticed, it is your footsteps that I chose to walk in.
-I remember being a little girl and seeing you in your uniform, and even at that very young age, there was a patriotic stirring within my heart, and a love and pride for what you were doing that was bigger than anything I could understand.
+Dad, in case you have never noticed, it is your footsteps that I chose to walk in.
+I remember being a little girl and seeing you in your uniform, and at that very young age, there was a patriotic stirring within my heart, and love and pride for what you were doing that were bigger than anything I could understand.
 I wanted to be like you, I still do.
 I am here because of what you instilled in me, then and now.
-I cannot tell you how many times, since I have been in the Navy, that I have very proudly said, “I have Seabee blood running through my veins.”
+I cannot tell you how many times, since I have been in the Navy, that I have very proudly stated, “I have Seabee blood running through my veins.”
 I do, and it’s yours.